-The preparation of consolidated financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
+The preparation of these Financial Statements in compliance with IFRS requires management to make certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies.
 Actual outcomes could differ from these estimates.
-The consolidated financial statements include estimates which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
+These Financial Statements include estimates which, by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the Financial Statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised.